The Honest Truth

 Well, you let the code evolve from the first line of code until the last line of code solves the problem.

 You end up with code, which is difficult to test, debug and maintain.
-If you make a change one place in the code, you do not really know what happens in the other parts of the code.
+If you make a change in one place in the code, you do not really know what happens in the other parts of the code.

 This happens for everyone, which does not think about encapsulation.

-Encapsulation is about creating classes with an agreed upon interface.
+Encapsulation is about creating classes with an agreed-upon interface.
 This hides the actual code away.

 As an example consider the RestApi class above.
 If the way you call and parse the result from the REST API changes, this can be hidden in the method call.
-Hence, if you use call in your code, you most likely do not need to change anything at those places if the nature of the REST API changes, you can make those changes inside the method call.
+Hence, if you use a call in your code, you most likely do not need to change anything at those places if the nature of the REST API changes, you can make those changes inside the method call.

 The same for class Storage.
 Imagine you want to change the way you store data.
 You can make all the changes to that inside the Storage class, without needing to make any changes to the code where you use the class Storage.

 Software Engineers that master decoupling craft code that is easy to maintain, debug, and extend.
 This is a key skill when you make production code.

 Every modern system uses data and the most common pitfall when working with data is not to understand the Source of Truth.